MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-rotate-secrets.md

     Remove-PSSession -Session $PEPSession
     ```

-    A statikus PowerShell-verzió adódnak a Jelszavaival, kódsorok is használhatja:
+    A statikus PowerShell-verziót a jelszavakkal is használhatja, a kódokat a következőképpen teheti meg:

     ```powershell
     # Static Version